 - 2.1 The scheme will be used to assess compliance with permits, authorisations, certain registrations or licences (referred to generically as 'licences' in this document) for all regimes regulated by SEPA, with a number of exclusions which relate to very low risk activities or activities that are short-lived or not regulated by licence.
 Assessment of compliance with the Control of Major Accident Hazards (COMAH) Regulations is not within the scope of the scheme as no licence is issued.
-Other exclusions and the phased implementation timetable are listed in Table 1. - 2.2 The scheme is deliberately restricted to assessing compliance with the requirements of licences and any general or specific statutory requirements associated with the relevant licence regime, eg the use of best available techniques (BAT) under the PPC regime. - 2.3 The scheme focuses on the compliance of a licence holder with their licence and not on the inherent hazard which the activity may present.
-The inherent risk that an activity may present is reflected in the licence conditions, which are applied to ensure effective management of the risk. - 2.4 The scheme will be applied for each calendar year with the assessment ongoing throughout the period.
+Other exclusions and the phased implementation timetable are listed in Table 1. - 2.2 The scheme is deliberately restricted to assessing compliance with the requirements of licences and any general or specific statutory requirements associated with the relevant licence regime, e.g. the use of best available techniques (BAT) under the PPC regime. - 2.3 The scheme focuses on the compliance of a licence holder with their licence and not on the inherent hazard which the activity may present.
+The inherent risk that an activity may present is reflected in the licence conditions, which are applied to ensure effective management of the risk.

+2.4 The scheme will be applied for each calendar year with the assessment ongoing throughout the period.
 After the end of the calendar year, licence holders will be notified by SEPA of their assessment result.
-The result will be finalised during the spring of the following calendar year. - 2.5 The scheme has replaced the Operator Performance Assessments which were undertaken for PPC installations, Radioactive Substances Act (RSA) Authorisations and Registrations and Waste Management Licensing (WML).
+The result will be finalised during the spring of the following calendar year.